-Donghyun Danny Choi an Assistant Professor of Political Science at the University of Pittsburgh.
-His research focuses on two broad themes: democratic representation and identity politics.
-His first book project, Severed Connections: Intraparty Politics and Representation in Democratic Africa, investigates how political parties and the nature of candidate selection institutions influence the relationship between elected representatives and their constituents in new democracies.
-His second book project, Norms, Ideas, and Identities: Overcoming Discrimination Against Immigrants, examines the extent to which common norms, identities, and ideas can reduce prejudice and discrimination against immigrants and ultimately facilitate their inclusion in democratic polities.
+Donghyun Danny Choi is an Assistant Professor of Political Science at the University of Pittsburgh.
+His research focuses on two broad themes: political parties and identity politics.
+Danny's first (coauthored) book project, Norms, Ideas, and Identities: Overcoming Discrimination Against Immigrants, examines the extent to which common norms, identities, and ideas can reduce prejudice and discrimination against immigrants and ultimately facilitate their inclusion in democratic societies.
+This book project is currently under contract at Princeton University Press.
+His second book project, Severed Connections: Intraparty Politics and Representation in Africa, investigates how political parties and the nature of candidate selection institutions influence the relationship between elected representatives and their constituents in new democracies.
+This project won APSA’s Juan Linz Prize for Best Dissertation in the Comparative Study of Democracy in 2020.
 He also has a series of papers and projects on these two themes.
 Danny received his PhD in Political Science from UC Berkeley in 2018 and was previously a pre/postdoctoral fellow at the Identity & Conflict Lab, University of Pennsylvania.

 PS1352: Introduction to African Politics